-But it is not easy to carry this out.
-"We know that...the whole world is in the power of the evil one" (I John 5:19).
-It will cost a price in precious years of one's lifetime, in concentration of all one's faculties, in sacrifice, in prayer, and in stern labor to leave home and seek the salvation of people in all parts of the world.
-It means that missionaries must turn away from seeking after costly comforts, a larger income, material possessions, and places of personal advantage, honor and privilege, and deliberately choose instead to embrace the way of poverty, of loss, of privation, of humiliation and whatever else it costs to bring the Word of God to as many people as possible.
+(223) This is a Way that will exact a cost: the cost of the cross itself (Luke 9:23-24).
+It may demand years of persevering service, wholesale application of one's gifts and faculties, sacrifice, prayer, and rigorous labor.
+It may demand courageous service in some perilous corner of the world, or investing oneself in an unattractive corner closer to home.
+This is a Way that means turning aside from costly comforts, a larger income, material possessions, or places of personal advantage, honor and privilege, and deliberately choosing the way of poverty, loss, privation, uncertainty, humiliation and whatever else it may cost to bring the Word of God to as many people as possible.

-"Unless a grain of wheat falls into the earth and dies, it remains alone; but if it dies, it bears much fruit" (John 12:24).
+"Very truly, I tell you, unless a grain of wheat falls into the earth and dies, it remains just a single grain; but if it dies, it bears much fruit.
+Those who love their life lose it, and those who hate their life in this world will keep it for eternal life" (John 12:24-25, NRSV).